codenotary/vcn-github-action/README.md

 ```

-### 2. Non-standard usage
+### 2. standard_usage: false

-This will download the latest available binary (currently only for Linux) and **use only the version**, as below:
+This will download the latest available binary (currently only for Linux) and **use only the version input**, as below:

 | Input         | Configuration                                  | Default value   |
 |---------------|------------------------------------------------|-----------------|
 | version       | `vcn` version.                                 | Latest version. |

-You will have to provide the commands to interact with it.
+You will have to provide the command with options to interact with it.

-Workflow:
+This usage allows for more flexibility and options, so we recommend only using this if you're experienced with `vcn` and would like to specify more options than what is available through the **standard_usage: true** mode.

+**Example**

 ```yml
 jobs: